Bert Convy: Game shows

 Convy and Burt Reynolds formed their own production company, Burt and Bert Productions, during the 1980s.
-Their first production was a game show titled Win, Lose or Draw, which made its debut in 1987 as part of the NBC daytime lineup and in nightly syndication.
-Convy hosted the syndicated edition of Win, Lose or Draw for its first two seasons, then left the show to host another of his company's productions, the syndicated 3rd Degree.
+Their first production was a game show titled Win, Lose, or Draw, which made its debut in 1987 as part of the NBC daytime lineup and in nightly syndication.
+Convy hosted the syndicated edition of Win, Lose, or Draw for its first two seasons, then left the show to host another of his company's productions, the syndicated 3rd Degree.

 When 3rd Degree went to pilot, Peter Marshall was brought in to be the host.
-When the series was picked up for syndication, however, Convy decided to leave his position as the host of the syndicated edition of Win, Lose or Draw and take Marshall's place on 3rd Degree.
+When the series was picked up for syndication, however, Convy decided to leave his position as the host of the syndicated edition of Win, Lose, or Draw and take Marshall's place on 3rd Degree.
 Marshall filed a lawsuit against Convy for the action, but later dropped it after Convy's cancer diagnosis was made public.

-Around the time that 3rd Degree was cancelled, Convy was called upon by Mark Goodson Productions again to host a week's worth of pilot episodes for a revival of Match Game that Goodson was attempting to sell to ABC.
+In 1989, Convy was called upon by Mark Goodson Productions again to host a week's worth of pilot episodes for a revival of Match Game that Goodson was attempting to sell to ABC.
+Convy was supposed to have been the host when the series made it to air in 1990, but had to drop out after being diagnosed with brain cancer.
+He was replaced by Ross Shafer.